ansible-collections/ibm_zos_core/docs/source/installation.rst

 collection built from source.
 To build your own collection, you must clone the Git repository, build the collection archive, and install the collection.
-The ``ansible-galaxy collection build`` command packages the collection into an archive that can later be installed locally without having to use Hub or Galaxy .
+The ``ansible-galaxy collection build`` command packages the collection into an archive that can later be installed locally without having to use Hub or Galaxy.

 To build a collection from the git repository: